Michigan Bike Tour

 FAQs

-- Start & End: We start in Traverse City on Day 1 and drive you back to Traverse City after we ferry back from Mackinac Island at the end of the trip.
+We start in Traverse City on Day 1 and drive you back to Traverse City airport after we ferry back from Mackinac Island at the end of the trip.

-- E-Bike: A limited number of E-bikes are offered on a first-come, first-serve basis.
+We offer high-quality Cannondale road bikes, hybrid bikes, and e-bikes.
+All professionally fitted to you.
+A limited number of E-bikes are offered on a first-come, first-serve basis.
+View our full bike fleet here.

 Guest Reviews